willresen/stanza/README.md

 # stanza
-A webtool for the composition and analyzation of lyrics/poetry
+A webtool to assist with lyric composition and poetry.